- Search The Registry

-*Marie Foster was born on this date in1917.
-She was an African American educator and a civil rights activist.
+*Marie Foster was born on this date in 1917.
+She was a Black educator and a civil rights activist.

 She was born Marie Priscilla Martin near Alberta, Alabama.
 Foster's mother took her to Selma to get an education against Foster's father's wishes.
 Foster did not initially complete high school, but instead dropped out, married, and raised three children.
 After her husband's death, Foster worked low-wage jobs but eventually completed high school, went to a junior college, and became a dental hygienist.

-Foster became interested in the Civil Rights Movement in the early 1960 as she tried to register to vote eight times before succeeding.
-Following her successful registration, Foster began teaching other African Americans how to pass the tests used to bar them.
+Foster became interested in the American Civil Rights Movement in the early 1960 as she tried to register to vote eight times before succeeding.
+Following her successful registration, Foster began teaching other Blacks how to pass the tests used to bar them.
 One person showed up to her first class, in which she taught the 70-year-old man how to write his own name.
 Gradually, the classes drew more and more people.
-As the Civil Rights Movement grew, Foster became an organizer for the Dallas County area.<
+As the Civil Rights Movement grew, Foster became an organizer for the Dallas County area.

 She participated in the demonstration on March 7, 1965 that became known as Bloody Sunday.
 As the march approached the Edmund Pettus Bridge, a combined state trooper and police force stopped the march, violently beating many of the participants.
 Foster was at the front of one of the lines, and was clubbed by a state trooper, leaving her with her with swollen knees.
 Despite her injuries, two weeks later Foster participated in the march that eventually made it all the way to Montgomery, Alabama, successfully walking fifty miles over five days.